Exact solutions of Cotton Gravity in its Codazzi formulation: Conclusion

-In LTB and Szekeres models the modification of spatial curvature is compatible with a well posed initial value problem, leading to manifestly distinct dynamical evolution of the models with respect to their GR equivalents.
-In particular, it is easy and natural to obtain an spatial and temporal dependent transition from a decelerated expansion to an accelerated expansion of dust layers, an evolution produced only by dust sources and spatial curvature, without assuming the presence of dark energy fluids with negative pressure or imposing a cosmological constant.
+In LTB and Szekeres dust models the modification of spatial curvature is compatible with a well posed initial value problem, leading to manifestly distinct dynamical evolution of the models with respect to their GR equivalents.
+In particular, the LTB and Szekeres solutions in CG allow to describe dynamical effects absent in GR, such as a spatial and temporal dependent transition from a decelerated expansion to an accelerated expansion of dust layers, an evolution produced only by dust sources and spatial curvature, without assuming the presence of dark energy fluids with negative pressure or imposing a cosmological constant.

 In static fluid spheres, we show that CG qualitatively modifies the radial profile of rotation curves of circular geodesics.
-Considering as source only visible matter, without assuming dark matter, these curves can mimick the flattening behavior with increasing radius that is associated with galactic dark matter.
+Considering as source only visible matter, without assuming dark matter, these curves can mimic in the weak field limit the flattening behavior with increasing radius that is associated with galactic dark matter.
 We show this effect in a toy model of a spherical galaxy treated in the weak field limit.
 Finally, we apply CG to spherically symmetric solutions with a shear-free 4-velocity, corroborating the results of \cite{mantica2023codazzi}.

 We believe that CG has a significant potential as an alternative gravity theory, as it is closer to GR (and less technically complicated) in comparison with other alternative gravity theories.
-The solutions we have presented are highly idealized, but out aim has been to show how CG solutions can be generated.
+The procedure to obtain CG solutions is the first step towards a more rigorous and solutions we have presented are highly idealized, but out aim has been to show how CG solutions can be generated.
 In future research we will attempt to find more general models.